laurisaarni/react-native-simple-camera/README.md

 ### Install dependencies

-First, install react-native-camera package
+First, install the package

 ```
-yarn add react-native-camera react-native-loading-spinner-overlay
+yarn add RNCamera
 ```

-Secondly, link the package to your codebase by running
+Secondly, link the package to your code base by running following command.

 ```
 react-native link react-native-camera